Article I: GENERAL PROVISIONS

-In close collaboration with the President and the Vice President for Institutional Advancement, the Alumni Committee shall have the responsibility to consider and recommend policies to enhance close working relationships between the College and alumni, and assist in the coordination of all Alumni related events on and off campus.
+In close collaboration with the President and the Vice President for Institutional Advancement, the Alumni Committee shall have the responsibility to consider and recommend policies to enhance close working relationships between the University and alumni, and assist in the coordination of all Alumni related events on and off campus.

 Subsection 7k.
 Investment Committee

-In close collaboration with the President and the Vice President for Business Affairs and Treasurer, the Investment Committee shall have the responsibility to adopt guidelines and policies with regard to the investments of the College’s endowment and other investment funds.
+In close collaboration with the President and the Vice President for Business Affairs and Treasurer, the Investment Committee shall have the responsibility to adopt guidelines and policies with regard to the investments of the University’s endowment and other investment funds.
 Responsibilities shall also include, but not be limited to, asset allocation, performance measurement, management selection and other investment matters as may be required.
-The Chair of the Investment Committee shall report on the investments of the College at least once a year at a meeting of the Board.
+The Chair of the Investment Committee shall report on the investments of the University at least once a year at a meeting of the Board.

 Subsection 7l: Intercollegiate Athletics Committee